 Just before I ran out the door, she shouted out, “Bring Advil and tissues!
 You get headaches at the movies and sometimes you cry.”
 How does it go from buttoning up her sweater and stuffing her lunchbox to her packing my lunch and making sure I had everything I needed?

 Later, when I broke into my snack bag (all of 5 minutes into movie one), I found some surprise Gummi Bears added to my nuts and pretzels.
 Jackpot!
 Then during movie number two, I found the good stuff; crackers slathered with peanut butter.
-That’s when I needed the tissue; although War Horse was a real tear jerker, my tears came when I found the crackers.
+That’s when I needed the tissue; although the move was a real tear-jerker, my tears came when I found the crackers.

 Bacon and Potato Mini Frittatas

 Adapted from Cooking Light